Optimal Electromagnetic Searches for Axion and Hidden-Photon Dark Matter

 It is in the second block where priors play a central role.
 Most conceivable priors distribute the mass probability over a wide band.
 The value functional, eq. (\ref{eq:MN_value}), is then a measure of a detector's frequency-integrated sensitivity.
 The significance of this observation can be understood by considering a single-pole resonator.
 See Fig. \ref{fig:SensitivityBandwidth}.
 The dark-matter signal and thermal noise are both rolled off by the resonator response.
 As such, the resonator sensitivity to dark matter (i.e. the SNR) remains constant well beyond the resonator bandwidth, as long as amplifier noise is subdominant.
 For instance, the resonator sensitivity to the on-resonance dark matter signal (``DM 1''), is approximately equal to the sensitivity to a signal of equal strength off-resonance (``DM 2'').
 The ``sensitivity bandwidth'' is the range over which the amplifier noise is subdominant to thermal noise.
 This bandwidth can be increased by strengthening the coupling to the amplifier until amplifier backaction (not represented in figure), which degrades SNR, becomes comparable to the thermal noise.
 With a widely distributed mass prior, we must then choose the matching network not to maximize the on-resonance SNR, but to maximize a weighted product of sensitivity bandwidth and in-band SNR, i.e. integrated sensitivity.
 The sensitivity bandwidth increases with decreasing amplifier noise.
 Thus, for optimization, we require quantum-limited readout (achieving the SQL when noise-matched), even when the resonator, of frequency $\nu_{r}$, possesses high thermal occupancy, $h\nu_{r} \ll kT$.

 Frequency-integrated sensitivity as the figure of merit for a matching network (resonant or otherwise) is formalized mathematically in terms of priors in Sec.
 V of \cite{chaudhuri2018fundamental}.
 There we further develop a generic ``log-uniform'' search, characterized by a set of uninformative priors in which the probability distribution over mass is log-uniform.
-Fixing the $LR$ source properties (the pickup inductance $L_{\rm PU}$, resistance $R$, and pickup volume) and scaling out constants, eq. (\ref{eq:MN_value}) reduces to (eq.
-113 of \cite{chaudhuri2018fundamental})
+Fixing the $LR$ source properties (the equivalent pickup inductance $L_{\rm PU}$, resistance $R$, and receiver volume) and scaling out constants, eq. (\ref{eq:MN_value}) reduces to (eq.
+170 of \cite{chaudhuri2018fundamental})

 where $S_{21}(\nu)$ is the forward transmission through the matching network and $\nu_{l}$ and $\nu_{h}$ are the lower and upper limits of the search range. $n(\nu)=1/(\mathrm{exp}(h\nu/kT)-1)$ is the thermal occupancy of the signal source at frequency $\nu$.
 The ``+1'' term represents the noise at the SQL.
-The integrand thus represents SNR, and $F_{\rm log}$ represents frequency-integrated sensitivity.

 We maximize $F_{\rm log}$.
 The signal source possesses complex impedance, and the quantum-limited amplifier possesses real noise impedance.
 If the matching network is linear, passive, and reciprocal, then the Bode-Fano criterion \cite{bode1945network,fano1950theoretical} applies, yielding an upper bound on $F_{\rm log}$ (see Sec.
 V A 2 of \cite{chaudhuri2018fundamental}),